Brooks L. McCorcle

 Brooks McCorcle is responsible for launching innovative solutions to drive value and growth in AT&T Mobile & Business Solutions.
 Her organization applies AT&T Foundry® principles to everything they do – openness, collaboration, innovation and agility play a central role.
 The breadth of her experience, combined with her passion and boundless energy, has made her a respected leader who can inspire teams and deliver results.

-Brooks’ responsibilities were expanded in late 2014 to lead AT&T Partner Solutions, which combines the AT&T Partner ExchangeSM reseller program, Wholesale Solutions (including Global Wholesale) and ACC Business (an alternate sales agent program).
-AT&T Partner Solutions merges our established strength and scale with the agility and power of APIs, tools and new business models that AT&T Partner Exchange has built to provide customers and agents more choices in how they do business with AT&T.
+Brooks’ responsibilities were expanded in late 2014 to lead AT&T Partner Solutions, which combines the AT&T Partner ExchangeSM reseller program, AT&T Wholesale (including Global Wholesale) and ACC Business (an alternate sales agent program).
+Bringing these three models together under one organization – called AT&T Partner Solutions – will help bring agents, solution providers and wholesale customers more flexibility to choose how they want to work with AT&T.

 Over her 24-year tenure with AT&T and its predecessor companies, Brooks has held positions in Mergers & Acquisitions and Finance, and executive positions in Consumer Marketing, Customer Care and Sales.
 Previously, she led Investor Relations for AT&T, where she directed financial communications and maintained relationships with institutional investors and analysts around the world.